Make your home space work for you

-As we approach a month in lockdown, we've got some suggestions to switch up and make the most of your space, from re-arranging your furniture, addressing the blank walls, making space for creativity and establishing an effective home-working space.
+As we emerge from lockdown, we've got some suggestions to switch up and make the most of your space, from re-arranging your furniture, addressing the blank walls, making space for creativity and establishing an effective home-working space.

 April 14, 2020

 No office?
 Re-arrange the furniture

 Many people have opted for the kitchen table as their home office.
 That’s probably ok if you can avoid the constant call of the fridge and kettle.
 And if you don’t have kids.
 If you’re managing to work from your kitchen table, especially during the Easter “holidays”, then hats off to you and your ability to zone out the noise!
 Even when virtual school resumes, we have learnt that guiding a child through distance learning and doing your job can be overwhelming.
 Open plan kitchens and living spaces only contribute to our over-exposure to the rest of the family.